UPDATED FOR 2017

-ExpressVPN is not cryptographers, but it appears the MProto protocol has yet to be broken.
+ExpressVPN is not a cryptographer, but it appears the MProto protocol has yet to be broken.
 It’s also open-source, like all Telegram apps, so anyone is free to try to break it.
-In fact, Telegram has repeatedly offered large bounties (the current one is US$200,000 in Bitcoin) to anyone who can successfully break the standard, though Moxie Marlinspike, the creator of OpenWhisper Systems, has called the prize “rigged” in his blog.
+In fact, Telegram has repeatedly offered large bounties (the current one is $200,000 in Bitcoin) to anyone who can successfully break the standard, though Moxie Marlinspike, the creator of OpenWhisper Systems, has called the prize “rigged” in his blog.

-Telegram’s encryption cipher is certainly very fast and efficient, and encrypted messages can be sent when all other apps fail due to slow Internet connections.
+Telegram’s encryption cipher is certainly very fast and efficient, and encrypted messages can be sent when all other apps fail because of slow internet connections.
 Telegram also changes keys every week, or after 100 messages, to provide perfect forward secrecy.
-Perfect forward secrecy ensures that if your phone were ever to get hacked and the encryption keys are stolen, your deleted messages could not be decrypted.
+Perfect forward secrecy ensures that if your phone were ever to get hacked and the encryption keys stolen, your deleted messages could not be decrypted.

-In both platforms you should compare encryption keys to make sure your chats are not being attacked, for example by a man-in-the-middle.
-In Whatsapp, this is done on a person-per-person basis, and you only need to recheck the key if one of you reinstalls the app, or gets a new device.
-In Telegram each chat has its own key.
-This is great in theory, as it allows the creation of individual secure lines among trusted devices, but doesn’t work well in practice.
+Such an attack is theoretically also possible in Telegram, though not in active chats.
+In Telegram, each chat has its own key.
+This is great in theory, as it allows the creation of individual secure lines among trusted devices, but it doesn’t work well in practice.
 Each time you start a new secret chat, you need to verify the other person’s identity again.

-For Whatsapp, you can only sign up through a mobile phone app, while Telegram lets you sign up anywhere, even with their web app.
+For WhatsApp, you can only sign up through a mobile phone app, while Telegram lets you sign up anywhere, even with its web app.

-But both Telegram and Whatsapp use your phone number for authentication.
-This is convenient at first but leaves serious security concerns.
-A hacker could take over your account by diverting text messages to their own number by either tricking your mobile phone provider or even colluding with them.
+But both Telegram and WhatsApp use your phone number for authentication.
+This is convenient at first, but it leaves serious security concerns.
+A hacker could take over your account by diverting text messages to the hacker’s own number by either tricking your mobile phone provider or even colluding with it.
 The latter is especially of concern if your adversary is your local government.

 Giving users no option other than signing up with a number is not a good practice.
 Phone numbers can easily be linked to an identity through location, and many countries require you to show ID when buying SIM cards.

-Whatsapp also has a Windows and Mac app, but it primarily focuses on mobile phones, where it supports older systems like Symbian or Blackberry.
-Whatsapp is far more restrictive and has in the past shut down independent implementations, such as a Pidgin plugin.
+WhatsApp also has Windows and Mac apps, but it primarily focuses on mobile phones, where it supports older systems like Symbian or BlackBerry.
+WhatsApp is far more restrictive and has in the past shut down independent implementations, such as a Pidgin plugin.

 On Telegram, you can start chatting without giving the app access to your contacts.
 You also don’t have to hand out your telephone number to anyone you want to chat with.
 Instead, you can set a username and hand that out instead.
 That’s a pretty great, and privacy-friendly, feature.